9 Things Small Biz Owners Wish You Knew for Small Business Saturday

 Small business owners care about the products they make

 “My advantage over a big retailer is that I truly care about the quality of everything I make,” explains Ina Melendez, creator of INA DAYLE, a line of personal care products and artistic prints.
 The brand’s natural skin and hair care products are made locally with locally sourced ingredients in Melendez’s hometown of Miami.
 “All my products are made with loads of love, putting the customer first,” she says.
-Consider these expert tips to save money on your holiday shopping.

 Small businesses are committed to improving their neighborhoods